pilot1981/swing-shutter-windows-automatic-opener-smart/README.md

 - available depth minimum 11 cm
 - opener for 2 doors max 40KG of weights for each door
 - max/min dimensions of shutter windows ????
-- manage power on n.2 DC Motor 24VDC?; the absorbed power is equal to 24 VA, the no-load absorption is 0.2 A, the load one is 1 A, the output torque is 40 Nm, the reduction is equal to 1/4380, the rotation speed corresponds to 1.5 revolutions per minute, the opening time is 18 sec.
+- manage power on n.2 DC Motor 24VDC?; the absorbed power is equal to 24 VA, the no-load absorption is 0.2 A, the load one is 1 A, the output torque is 40 Nm, the reduction is equal to 1/4380, the rotation speed corresponds to 1.5 revolutions per minute, the opening time is 18 sec; they are soundproofed, exactly 33 dB with 230 Volt synchronized movement, the mechanical clutch is windproof;
 - delay in opening and closing: when opening, first open right window and then left window; when closing first close left window and then right window;
 - opening/closing slowdown;
 - 2 motor with worm screw to open swing windows at 180 degree;